markehammons/Skylight/README.md

 ## Dependencies

-In order to build and run this project you will need [build ea+44 of project panama on jdk 13](https://jdk.java.net/panama/).
+In order to build and run this project you will need [the nightly build of project panama from Aleksey Shipilëv's build server](https://builds.shipilev.net/openjdk-panama/).
 You'll also need the wayland development libraries, the wlroots library and development libraries, clang, libpixman's development libraries, libxkbcommon and possibly others.

 ## Building